Start9Labs/start9-pages-startos/README.md

 make
 ```

-## Installing (on embassyOS)
+## Installing (on StartOS)

 Run the following commands to determine successful install:
-> :information_source: Change embassy-server-name.local to your Embassy address
+> :information_source: Change adjective-noun.local to your StartOS address

 ```
-embassy-cli auth login
+start-cli auth login
-# Enter your embassy password
+# Enter your StartOS password
-embassy-cli --host https://embassy-server-name.local package install embassy-pages.s9pk
+start-cli --host https://adjective-noun.local package install embassy-pages.s9pk
 ```

-If you already have your `embassy-cli` config file setup with a default `host`, you can install simply by running:
+If you already have your `start-cli` config file setup with a default `host`, you can install simply by running:

 ```
 make install
 ```

->**Tip:** You can also install the embassy-pages.s9pk using **Sideload Service** under the **Embassy > Settings** section.
+>**Tip:** You can also install the embassy-pages.s9pk using **Sideload Service** under the **System > Settings** section.

 ## Verify Install

-Go to your Embassy Services page, select **Embassy Pages**, configure and start the service.
+Go to your StartOS Services page, select **Start9 Pages**, configure and start the service.
 Then, verify its interfaces are accessible.